haleyelder/100-days-of-code/log4.md

 start date: September 23, 2021, prospective end date: January 1, 2022

+### 6: Sept 28
+- wrote out the last bit of the blur function explanation, some bits still kind of missing but will circle back, I got most of it...onto 'recover,' hopefully a tiny bit easier 😅
+-
+### 5: Sept 27
+- no real code work but some prep for a meeting the next day that was rescheduled 🙃

 ### 4: Sept 26
 - pretty short day since being out for most of it for once! writing out the last bit of explanations (mostly) and getting set up for the next pset, just want to be done with week 4 then struggle through week 5! :P